-If you’re like me, there’s nothing more inspiring than advice from the old school entrepreneurs and visionary’s who built the technology space we have today.
-Guy Kawasaki is the perfect example and to be honest, his advice seems to rain with a lot more practicality than most speakers.
+If you’re like me, there’s nothing more inspiring than advice from the old school entrepreneurs and visionaries who built the technology space we have today.
+Guy Kawasaki is the perfect example.
+What’s more, his advice is very practical and easy to implement.

 Anyway, here’s what Guy Kawasaki has to say when it comes to advise for startups and entrepreneurs:

 1. Create Passion Products and Ignore the Work of Others

 Experience is very important but Kawasaki is always quick to point out the irrelevance of age.
 In many ways, the mogul says that the inexperienced could easily be better positioned to enter a new market when they’re doing something they’re passionate about.